 Pontypool indoor market is in the town centre and accessed from Market Street, Crane Street and Commercial Street.
 If you want to find out more, go here.
 PONTYPOOL.

 Chepstow Flea Market

 The flea market is held at Chepstow Racecourse and has been running for a long while now.
 It’s one of those places where you never know what you might find.
 They have stalls selling antiques, collectables, vintage and retro.
 If you are looking for something a little different, Chepstow Racecourse is the place to go.

 Chepstow Racecourse flea market is outside on the racecourse and is open between 8am to 2pm.
 Admission is £2.50 for adults.
 If you’d like more information, or to have a pitch, just go here.
 CHEPSTOW FLEA.

 In these strange old times we live in it’s always nice to welcome something new, especially when. it supports the whole community and lots of independent businesses.
 Grangetown World Market is exactly that.

 It’s a community, volunteer-led, not-for-profit market, as part of the LoveGrangetown local business project.
 It is supported by Cardiff University’s Community Gateway programme and under the umbrella of Grangetown Community Action.

-The great news is, the stalls line-up for their first event at Grange Pavilion are now confirmed and we all get to enjoy it this coming Saturday – 17th October.
-Apart from wishing them well, we wanted to get them up on our page here to celebrate this event.
+The great news is, the stalls lined-up for their first event at Grange Pavilion recently, and all went really well apparently.
+Apart from wishing them well, we wanted to get them up on our page here to celebrate their opening.

-They will have a lovely mix of designers, crafts-people, gift-makers and food stalls on the day.
+They will have a lovely mix of designers, crafts-people, gift-makers and food stalls.